-According to the Köppen-Geiger Climate Classification system the project is located in a hot semi-arid climate (BSh) (http://koeppen-geiger.vu-wien.ac.at/present.htm).
-This means that the area receives precipitation below potential evapotranspiration, but not as low as a desert climate and has a mean annual temperature of at least 18 °C.
+According to the Köppen-Geiger Climate Classification system the project is located in a hot semi-arid climate (BSh) (http://koeppen-geiger.vu-wien.ac.at/present.htm) (Kottek et al., 2006).
+This means that the area receives precipitation below potential evapotranspiration, but not as low as a desert climate and has a mean annual temperature of at least 18°C.